khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 ### Example 3: Categorical and Quantitative Variables

 Imagine a dataset that records sales (quantitative) by region (categorical).
-While most regions show similar sales distributions, one region displays a few unusually high sales figures.

-**Graphical Evidence:**
-A grouped box plot—with regions on the x-axis and sales on the y-axis—reveals that one region (e.g., "North") has several points above the typical range compared to other regions.
+While most regions show similar sales distributions, one region displays a few unusually high sales figures in the grouped box plot—with regions on the x-axis and sales on the y-axis reveals that one region (e.g., "North") has several points above the typical range compared to other regions.

 ```{python}
 import pandas as pd